Bayonne Bridge

-Bayonne Bridge is an arch bridge spanning the Kill Van Kull and connecting Bayonne, New Jersey with Staten Island in New York City.
-It carries New York State Route 440 (NY 440) and New Jersey Route 440.
-It is the sixth-longest steel arch bridge in the world, and it was the longest in the world at the time of its completion.
+The Bayonne Bridge is a steel through arch bridge that spans the Kill Van Kull between Staten Island, New York, and Bayonne, New Jersey, United States.
+It carries New York State Route 440 and New Jersey Route 440, with the two roads connecting at the state border at the river’s center.
+It has the sixth-longest steel arch mainspan in the world, the longest in the world at the time of its completion.
 The bridge is also one of four connecting New Jersey with Staten Island; the other two roadway bridges are the Goethals Bridge in Elizabeth and Outerbridge Crossing (which also carries Route 440) in Perth Amboy, and the rail-only span is the Arthur Kill Vertical Lift Bridge, all of which cross the Arthur Kill.